NguyenLoi851/CrowdFunding/README.md

 29. Code for client to connect server

 Next Task:
-- Add backend to store introduction about campaign (text + pictures)
+done- Change tag a in front-end
-  - Short introduction (and 1 picture) in page Home
+- Add time limited for requests done- Change size of front-end
-  - Detail intro (and many pictures) in page Campaign
+- Withdraw function in contract
-  - Form in page CreateCampaign
+- Transfer in contribute function
-(Done with short introduction)
+- Transfer in approveRequest function
-  - Custom number of approvers accept request
+- Transfer when contribute